vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 # VMware Tanzu Edge Solution Architecture

-Edge computing is gaining a lot of momentum for a variety of reasons that range from avoidance of latency, data volume, and bandwidth considerations to need for autonomous disconnected operation, privacy and security.
-These reasons are pushing businesses across all industries to run more and more applications at edge locations.
-Traditionally, these applications were run in virtual machines, but with emergence of Kubernetes and microservices architectures, more applications are being containerized and there is a need for running a cloud native compute stack at the edge.
+Edge computing is gaining a lot of momentum for a variety of reasons that range from avoidance of latency, data volume, and bandwidth considerations to the need for autonomous disconnected operations, privacy and security.
+These reasons are pushing businesses across all industries to run more and more applications at edge sites.
+Traditionally, these applications are run on VMs, but with emergence of Kubernetes and microservices architectures, more applications are being containerized and there is a need for running a cloud native compute stack at the edge.

-For those companies that already have remote offices and branch offices with a few servers running edge workloads, running modern, distributed applications across your edge locations can add a new layer of complexity.
-There is a significant difference between running a cloud native platform at the core data center versus running it at edge locations.
+For enterprises that already have remote offices and branch offices with a few servers running edge workloads, running modern, distributed applications across your edge sites can add a new layer of complexity.
+There is a significant difference between running a cloud native platform at the core data center versus running it at edge sites.

-The VMware Edge Compute Stack helps companies manage their edge locations with little or no local IT staff and enables them to run VM workloads at these sites.
-Now with the addition of VMware Tanzu, you can simplify how you architect and deploy a cloud native stack at hundreds or thousands of edge locations so that you can run cloud native applications at the edge.
+The VMware Edge Compute Stack helps enterprises manage their edge sites with little or no local IT staff and enables them to run VM workloads at these sites.
+With the addition of VMware Tanzu, you can simplify how you architect and deploy a cloud native stack at hundreds or thousands of edge sites so that you can run cloud native applications at the edge.

-The Tanzu Design for VMware Edge Compute Stack described here offers a best practice for running Tanzu at edge locations where the VMware Edge Compute Stack is already deployed.
-We’ll specifically address these challenges at the edge:
+The Tanzu design for VMware Edge Compute Stack described here offers a best practice for running Tanzu at edge sites where the VMware Edge Compute Stack is already deployed.
+We will specifically address the following challenges at the edge:

 - Running and managing Kubernetes infrastructure
 - Providing a consistent development and deployment environment for applications across the cloud, datacenter, and edge